 Warnings and precautions

-Talk to your doctor or nurse before you are given Tofidence.
+Talk to your doctor or nurse before you are given Tocilizumab STADA.

 If you experience allergic reactions such as chest tightness, wheezing, severe dizziness or light-headedness, swelling of the lips or skin rash during or after the infusion, then tell your doctor immediately.

 If you have any kind of infection, short- or long-term, or if you often get infections.
 Tell your doctor immediately if you feel unwell.
-Tofidence can reduce your body’s ability to respond to infections and may make an existing infection worse or increase the chance of getting a new infection.
+Tocilizumab STADA can reduce your body’s ability to respond to infections and may make an existing infection worse or increase the chance of getting a new infection.

 If you have had tuberculosis, tell your doctor.
-Your doctor will check for signs and symptoms of tuberculosis before starting Tofidence.
+Your doctor will check for signs and symptoms of tuberculosis before starting Tocilizumab STADA.
 If symptoms of tuberculosis (persistent cough, weight loss, listlessness, mild fever), or any other infection appear during or after therapy tell your doctor immediately.

 If you have had intestinal ulcers or diverticulitis, tell your doctor.
 Symptoms would include abdominal pain and unexplained changes in bowel habits with a fever.

 If you have liver disease, tell your doctor.
-Before you use Tofidence, your doctor may do a blood test to measure your liver function.
+Before you use Tocilizumab STADA, your doctor may do a blood test to measure your liver function.

 If any patient has recently been vaccinated (either adult or child), or is planning a vaccination, tell your doctor.
-All patients, especially children, should be up-to-date with all their vaccinations before they start treatment with Tofidence, unless urgent treatment initiation is required.
-Certain types of vaccines should not be used while receiving Tofidence.
+All patients, especially children, should be up-to-date with all their vaccinations before they start treatment with Tocilizumab STADA, unless urgent treatment initiation is required.
+Certain types of vaccines should not be used while receiving Tocilizumab STADA.

 If you have cancer tell your doctor.
-Your doctor will have to decide if you can still be given Tofidence.
+Your doctor will have to decide if you can still be given Tocilizumab STADA.

 If you have cardiovascular risk factors such as raised blood pressure and raised cholesterol levels, tell your doctor.
-These factors need to be monitored while receiving Tofidence.
+These factors need to be monitored while receiving Tocilizumab STADA.

 If you have moderate to severe kidney function problems, your doctor will monitor you.